Table of Contents

 - Content Development

 The career trajectory of people with a Teaching degree appears to be focused around a few careers.
-The most common career that users with Teaching degrees have experience in is Teacher, followed by Elementary School Teacher, Principal, High School Teacher, Special Education Teacher, Education Administrator, Preschool Teacher, Music Teacher, Professor, and Teacher Assistant.
+The most common career that users with Teaching degrees have experience in is Teacher, followed by Elementary School Teacher, Principal, High School Teacher, Special Education Teacher, Education Administrator, Agricultural Inspector, Preschool Teacher, Music Teacher, and Explosives Worker.

 |Career||% of graduates||% of population||Multiple|

 |Elementary School Teacher||2.9%||0.3%||11.4×|

 Teaching graduates earn on average $30k, putting them in the 10th percentile of earners with a degree.

 |Percentile||Earnings after graduation ($1000s USD)|